 - Optional: 2 tablespoons finely ground freeze dried strawberries, see notes

 To Make the Cupcakes

-- In a separate bowl, add in the eggs, sour cream, heavy cream, Swerve, strawberries and vanilla, then mix to combine.
+- In a separate bowl, add in the eggs, sour cream, heavy cream, Swerve, strawberries and vanilla, then mix using a hand mixer to combine.
 Add in the dry ingredients and mix, just until combined.